Armenians March To Mark Ottoman Massacre Anniversary

-Category: World Hits: 2Thousands of Armenians marched in Yerevan on April 23 to commemorate World War I-era mass killings of their kin by Ottoman forces, a bloodletting which U.S. President Joe Biden might reportedly recognize as genocide.
+Category: World Hits: 3Thousands of Armenians marched in Yerevan on April 23 to commemorate World War I-era mass killings of their kin by Ottoman forces, a bloodletting which U.S. President Joe Biden might reportedly recognize as genocide.
 The annual torch-lit march was held on the eve of the 106th anniversary of the massacres in which -- Armenians say -- up to 1.5 million ethnic Armenians were killed as the Ottoman Empire collapsed.
 So far about 30 countries have recognized the events as "genocide," a characterization which Turkey objects to.

 Read more https://www.rferl.org/a/armenia-genocide-commemoration/31220687.html